alexhokl/notes/vim.md

 - `ctrl-y` to scroll up
 - `ctrl-f` to scroll down one page
 - `ctrl-b` to scroll up one page
+- `zt` to scroll the current line to the top of window
 - double backticks to move cursor to previous position
 - `gi` to move cursor to previous insert position
 - `g;` to move the previous position in the change list
 - `g,` to move the next position in the change list
 - `/` to search forward
 - `?` to search backward
+- `*` to search the current word forward
+- `#` to search the current word backward
+- `w` to jump to the next word
+- `b` to jump back to the last word
 - `,<space>` to remove highlights from search
 - `<space>` put current cursor in center of the screen
 - `ctrl-n` to toggle NERDtree